Become A Bricklayer's Apprentice

 Step 2: Enroll in an Apprenticeship Program

-An apprenticeship program encompasses both classroom training and on-the-job experience to teach apprentices bricklaying skills.
+An apprenticeship program encompasses both classroom training and on-the-job experience to teach you bricklaying skills.
 Programs typically last three to four years and include at least 144 hours of classroom time and 2,000 hours of hands-on experience each year.
 Skills learned include reading blueprints, using industry tools, following safety procedures, and understanding building codes.

-The U.S. Bureau of Labor Statistics states that the apprenticeship program may change in the future.
+The BLS states that the apprenticeship program may change in the future.
 When an apprentice can demonstrate competence in vital skills, the apprenticeship will be complete.
-This will lead to shorter apprenticeship periods for individuals who learn the skills faster. and who can demonstrate proficiency.
+This will lead to shorter apprenticeship periods for individuals who learn the skills faster and who can demonstrate proficiency.

 - Be in good physical shape.
 The physically demanding nature of this work requires that apprentices be in good physical condition before starting apprenticeship programs.
 This reduces the risk of accidents and injuries.